 If you sleep on your back, sleeping with a pillow underneath your knees or lower back limits strain on your spine.
 This spinal alignment is crucial to quality sleep and can prevent you from waking up with aches and pains.

 Without a knee pillow, the side sleeping position can shift your hips out of alignment and cause lower back and hip pain.
-Aligning your knees on top of one another with a pillow in between maintains the natural alignment of your hips.
-This keeps them in place and reduces pressure for side sleepers.
+This happens when the upper knee rotates toward the mattress surface, and gravity pulls it downward.
+Aligning your knees on top of one another with a pillow in between prevents this rotation and maintains the natural alignment of your hips.
+It keeps them in place and reduces pressure for side sleepers.

 Have you ever slept with your arm under your pillow and woken up with a numb or tingling sensation?
 It can be scary to wake up feeling like your arm is no longer attached to your body, but it’s just a sign of poor blood circulation.